EMarnus/Warhammer40kQuiz/README.md

 - __The Header bar__

   - Featured at the top of the page, the title itroduces the subject content, reinforced by the header image.
-The users name, set by the user and the score.
+  - The users name, set by the user and stored using local API.
-  The score system is a simple increment for a correct answer.
+  - The score system is a simple increment for a correct answer, on clicking check answer.

 - __The Game Area__